mirzaakhena/theitem/README.md

 ```
 The command will create a bundled web application in folder `web/dist/`.

-Back to first terminal, stop the backend by `ctrl+c`, then re-run it again
+Back to 'first terminal', stop the backend by `ctrl+c`, then re-run it again
 ```shell
 $ go run main.go appitem
 ```

-Now, open your browser then access `http://localhost:8080/web/`
+Now, open your browser then access `http://localhost:8080/web/`.
+Notice that we are only running the backend apps without running the frontend apps.

 ## Run backend directly from code using MySQL